Mount Bures Community Web Site

 1803.
 Sarah Stedman surrendered Sollyers dwelling to Charles Newman above, main trustee for the Poor House.
 Permission to provide one had been granted 1797.
 Charles already had the other half available.
 The site is known from hearsay.

 1812.
-Thomas Newman, son of Charles and Sarah for Solliers lands of 3 acres and tenement.
+Thomas Newman, son of Charles and Sarah for Sollyers lands of 3 acres and tenement.
 They apparently retained the title to their half.

 1841.
 The Poor House did not last long.
 It was sold by the Guardians at the Sudbury Union to Mrs Mary Newman, wife of John Newman, miller, and daughter of Philip Salmon of Balls farm